New York To Host 2026 World Cup Final - UrduPoint

 Dallas had hoped that AT&T Stadium, in Arlington, Texas, home to the NFL's Dallas Cowboys, would benefit from having a roof to protect the game from the elements.

+There is some compensation for Dallas with the venue being given nine total games -- the most of any venue.

-Los Angeles had also thrown their hat into the ring but their attempt struggled amid disagreements with FIFA about tournament upgrades needed to their NFL venue, SoFi Stadium.
+Los Angeles had also thrown a hat into the ring but the attempt struggled amid disagreements with FIFA about tournament upgrades needed to NFL venue SoFi Stadium.

 The Azteca will become the first stadium to host World Cup tournament games in three separate editions after 1970 and 1986.